Sharon Osbourne Criticizes David Beckham Over Leaked Email Scandal

 — David Beckham (@BeckhamUpdate) February 7, 2017

 David’s leaked emails controversy is not the first time that Sharon has criticized the Beckham family.
 She previously subjected Victoria and Becks to criticism for encouraging their youngest son Cruz to venture into pop at 11-years-old which she believes is too early.
-This was after the11-year-old released a charity Christmas single.
+This was after the 11-year-old released a charity Christmas single.
 Osbourne claimed that the boy was too young to venture into the harsh music industry.

 It seems David has been throwing hints about wanting to be knighted.
 He posted a happy birthday message to the queen on April 21 and added another happy birthday message on the official celebration which was held on June 11.
 His Instagram posts referenced the queen about five times in the past 18 months.
 This suggests that he was trying to get some attention, and most likely so that he would get his wish.
 Unfortunately, Beckham’s leaked emails have brought him shame and Sharon disapproved his attempts, referring to it as a shallow move.